cs573-21s/02-datavis-7ways/README.md

-# 02-DataVis-7ways
+# 02-DataVis-7ways Gabrielle Acquista

 Assignment 2 - Data Visualization, 7 Ways
 ===

-Your goal is to use 7 different tools to make the following chart:
+My goal is to use 7 different tools to make the following chart:

 ![ggplot2](img/ORIGINAL.png)

-# R + ggplot2 + R Markdown
+# R + ggplot

 R is a language primarily focused on statistical computing. ggplot2 is a popular library for charting in R.